doctor-g/cs-concentrations/proposal.md

 ### Learning Objectives

-In addition to the core learning objectives, students completing this concentration will:
+In addition to the core learning objectives, students completing this concentration will be able to:

-* TODO: articulate it
+* Describe, justify, plan, execute, and deploy a web or mobile application following a user-centered process.

-This objective will be assessed through the capstone for students in this concentration, following the procedures described for the core objectives.
+This objective will be assessed in CS445, through which all of these steps are covered.
+The objective will also be assessed in the capstone for those students who (1) are in this concentration and (2) engage in a mobile or web app development project.

 ### Required